Here is a quick post on a great way to cook a prime rib PERFECTLY…just in time for the holidays!

 Cooking Method:

-Multiply the weight of the meat times 5 and write down the exact number.
-This will give you the amount of time to leave it in the oven at 500 degrees.
+Step 2: Multiply the weight of the meat times 5 and write down the exact number.
+This will give you the amount of time to leave it in the oven at 500 degrees for a rare finish.
 5 times the weight gives rare.
 For medium rare, multiply the weight of the meat by 5.5.
-For medium 6.
-Prime rib cooked anything more than this just destroys it!
+For medium 6 times.
+Prime rib cooked anything more than medium is just nonsense!

-Put the meat in a roasting pan and then quickly place it in the oven so all the heat doesn’t escape.
-Wait one minute then set your timer for the amount you came up with in step 2.
+Step 3: If not already there, put the meat on the rack in the roasting pan, then quickly place it in the oven so all the heat doesn’t escape.
+Wait one minute, then set your timer for the amount you came up with in step 2.
 Be exact with this timing!

-When the timer goes off, shut the oven off and reset your timer for 2 hours BUT DO NOT OPEN THE OVEN DOOR UNTIL 2 HOURS ARE UP!
-After 2 hours, take the rib roast out of the oven and let rest for 10 minutes.
+Step 4: When the timer goes off, shut the oven off and reset your timer for 2 hours BUT DO NOT OPEN THE OVEN DOOR UNTIL 2 HOURS ARE UP! (this is where we leave for church) After 2 hours, take the rib roast out of the oven and let rest for 10 minutes.
 Slice and Serve!

 Here’s the finished product: